jerry40/guile-kernel/README.md

 $ make
 $ sudo make install
 ```
-It can be tricky, I needed to install some additional packages in order to build this library. <guile-prefix> - is a folder which you need to specify in order to library get to right place.
+It can be tricky, I needed to install some additional packages in order to build this library. guile-prefix - is a folder which you need to specify in order to put  the library to right place.
 Folders where guile searches for libraries are:
 ```
 $ guile -c '(display %load-path) (newline)'
 ```